ttusar/coco/code-experiments/rw-problems/README.md

 python do.py stop-socket-servers
 ````

-Note that the `python do.py run-*-server*` calls above change some of the files in the `code-experiments\rw-problems` folder
+Note that the `python do.py run-*-server*` calls above change some of the files in the `code-experiments/rw-problems` folder
 (this is needed to configure the builds).
 All changes are reverted by the call `python do.py stop-socket-servers`.

 ### Running custom experiments